solana-foundation/developer-content/content/guides/games/nfts-in-games.md

 [Metaplex Community guides](https://developers.metaplex.com/community-guides)
 you can find help setting up your NFT collection.

-But there is many more NFT standards on Solana:
+But there are many more NFT standards on Solana:

 - spNFTs
 - WNS